Rock Hoppin’ – Day 4 – Santa Cruz and Santiago Islands, Galápagos

 Day 4 – Dragon Hill, Santa Cruz Island

 But it was the land iguanas that stole the show.
-We found ourselves pursuing these colorful mini dragons who moved with a striking prehistoric grace, whether drifting through the bush or quietly munching on grass.
-Despite Santa Cruz being the most bustling human populated island in the Galapagos, this thriving pocket of greenery is a proof that nature stages glorious comebacks.
-These modern dragons successfully made a comeback, surviving historical chaos brought by whalers, pirates and early settlers whose feral dogs, goats and cats had once driven them to the brink of extinction.
+We found ourselves pursuing these colorful mini dragons who moved with striking grace, whether drifting through the bush or quietly munching on grass.
+Despite Santa Cruz being the most human populated island in the Galapagos, it is proof that nature stages glorious comebacks.
+These little dragons successfully made a comeback, surviving historical chaos brought by whalers, pirates and early settlers whose feral dogs, goats and cats had once driven them to the brink of extinction.

 Later, we swapped our hiking gear for fins and plunged beneath the surface off the coast of Dragon Hill, finding ourselves in the middle of a shimmering silver constellation of anchovies that darted around in perfect synchronization.

-Finally, leaving Santa Cruz behind, we sailed north toward the southern tip of Santiago Island and stepped into a world that stood in stark breathtaking juxtaposition of everything the morning had promised.
+Finally, leaving Santa Cruz behind, we sailed north toward the southern tip of Santiago Island and stepped into a world that stood in stark breathtaking juxtaposition of the morning.

 Sullivan Bay, Santiago Island

-Beneath us lay an endless canvas of intricate lava patterns, swirling like frozen waves.
-I tried to capture the depth of these micro worlds, but the sheer scale of it was overwhelming.
-Let’s face it, I have to master the art of macro-photography on a professional camera.
-I’ve been spoiled by Apple.
-My iPhone is the genius that automatically captures the soul of a place with a single tap.
-Standing there in absolute awe of nature’s raw design, I found myself equally in awe of the Silicon Valley engineers who somehow programmed the perfect settings to capture this magic.
+Beneath us lay an endless canvas of intricate lava patterns that looked like frozen waves.
+I tried to capture the depth of these micro worlds, but it was overwhelming.
+Let’s face it, I’m still working out macro-photography on a professional camera.
+Spoiled by Apple, my iPhone is the genius that automatically captures the soul of a place with a single tap.
+Standing there in absolute awe of nature’s raw design, I found myself thinking of the Silicon Valley engineers who somehow programmed the perfect settings to capture this magic.